 “What do you like doing with your mom?”,

 “What is something you love your mom does?”,

 “What would you like to tell your mom?”,

 “Is there anything you’d like to say thank you for?” etc.

 Most of the children wanted to tell their mom’s how much they love them and drew a heart.
 Some children drew one of their favorite activities that mommy does with them.
 Other’s decided to draw themselves and mommy and then their whole family, using mommy’s favorite colors.
 One child drew a butterfly because it’s the very best she can draw and also, it’s her mom’s favorite animal.
 No matter what each child drew, much love and consideration went into these banners and everyone found at least one good memory or something special that mommy does that makes them feel oh so loved!

 Tip: Remind your children to handle the Sharpies carefully, trying not to touch skin or clothes.
 Also, some children might start to color their whole banner with Sharpies.
-Leave it up to them but explain that they don’t need to color everything in, we’ll use the Sharpies for making lines and want to leave some space because we will still paint our banner with watercolors (which lets the Sharpies shine through).
-Most children won’t resist the watercolors once you put them out.
+Leave it up to them but explain that they don’t need to color everything.
+I usually tell them we’ll use the Sharpies for making lines and want to leave some space because we will paint our banner with watercolors soon (which lets the Sharpies shine through).

 Once the children were done drawing, I set out cups of liquid watercolors and put a foam brush in each color (mix some water with just a few drops of liquid watercolors until you like the hue and intensity of the color).
 I also use these trays to keep our tables clean which makes clean-up much easier.